zoinho/flyboard/wp-content/plugins/wp-google-maps/readme.txt

 * Google Maps Transport Layer
 * Google Maps Weather Layer
 * Set the max zoom level for your map
+* Serve your map marker data via your database or an XML file
+* Compatible with caching plugins
+* Compatible with Cloudfare
 * Latest Google Maps API (V3.14, V3.15 & V3.exp)

 = Professional Edition =